 3. Replace Old Restorations or Appliances

-In some cases, the cause of your bad breath involves older restorations or appliances.
+In some cases, the cause of bad breath involves older restorations or appliances.
 An older bridge or dental crown can begin to loosen, causing bacteria and odors to reside underneath the restoration.
-Old dentures or partials may begin to have odors that are impossible to remove with soaking and cleaning alone.
+Old dentures or partials may begin to have odors that are impossible to remove with just soaking and cleaning alone.
 Most dental restorations are not meant to last a lifetime, so having them replaced regularly can benefit your oral health.
 Your dentist can check for loose restorations and replace older appliances.